F18/ai-aircargo-planning-agent/ai-aircargo-planning-agent/report/report.md

 <!-- # Project Report: Air Cargo Planning Agent -->

-In this project, I consider a forward planning agent to solve four air cargo planning problems, each with increasing complexity.
-I explore various uninformed search algorithms, as well as informed search algorithms in combination with various heuristics.
+In this project, we implement and study a forward planning agent to solve four air cargo planning problems, each with increasing complexity.
+We explore various uninformed search algorithms, as well as informed search algorithms in combination with various heuristics.

 # Problem Labels